davejacobs/dotfiles/README.md

 are definitely configuration options that are particular to me (for example, my Github and IRC usernames, aliases to directories on my box, etc.).

-I'm thinking about containing user-specific config in a config file, as soon as I come up with a good way to do that in bash.
+I'm thinking about moving user-specific config to a config file, as soon as I come up with a good way to do that in bash.

 If you do want to install: